 Appeals court reverses Tennessee coal ash cleanup order

 NASHVILLE, Tenn.
-(AP) — A federal appellate panel has overturned an order that the nation’s largest public utility must unearth and remove a Tennessee power plant’s coal ash.
+(AP) — A federal appellate panel on Monday overturned an order that would have required the nation’s largest public utility to unearth and remove a massive amount of coal ash at one of its Tennessee power plants.

-In dissent, Judge Eric Clay said the ruling lets polluters escape Clean Water Act liability by moving drainage pipes a few feet from riverbanks.
+In his dissent to Monday’s decision, Judge Eric Clay said the ruling lets polluters escape Clean Water Act liability by moving their drainage pipes a few feet from the riverbank.
+He wrote that two other circuit courts have ruled in the opposite manner.

-DJ Gerken of the Southern Environmental Law Center said his group is determining next steps.
+DJ Gerken, managing attorney of the Southern Environmental Law Center, said his group is determining next steps with its client, Tennessee Scenic Rivers Association, which is one of the groups that sued TVA.